meta-logi/metaagent-support/qif-adapter-plugin/README.md

 **QIF-adapter-plugin** is a QIF data feed plugin for MTConnet Agents.
-The plugin scans QIF files and publishs their contents under MTConnect ASSET category.
+The plugin scans QIF files and publishes their contents under MTConnect ASSET category.

 Here is a MTConnect agent configuration example using this QIF data feed plugin:
 ```